64J0/Python3_OpenCV/README.md

 > The numpy.array class is greatly optimized for array operations, and it allows certain kinds of bulk manipulations that are not available in a plain Python list.
 These kinds of numpy.array type-specific operations come in handy for image manipulations in OpenCV.

+> OpenCV's implementations of the Hough transform are limited to detecting lines and circles; however, we already implicitly explored shape detection in general when we talked about approxPolyDP.
+This function allows for the approximation of polygons, so if your image contains polygons, they will be accurately detected through the combined use of cv2.findContours and cv2.approxPolyDP.

 ### Color formats: